 The communications and marketing staff provides a standard set of services for faculty recitals presented by Curtis during the performance season (October through mid-May, excluding academic breaks).
 The event will be listed in the recital calendar, recital hotline, and Curtis website calendar.
 Communications staff will also write a press release to be posted on Curtis.edu and distributed to media outlets, including local newspapers, radio stations, and print and web calendars.
 (Other services, including photography, may incur an extra charge.)
-To help promote your recital, please provide a complete program and biographies for all performers no later than one month before the recital to Patricia Johnson, senior director of communications and marketing.
-It also greatly helps promotional efforts to have an up-to-date, high-resolution digital headshot (.jpg preferred).
+To help promote your recital, please provide a complete program and biographies for all performers no later than one month before the recital to Patricia Johnson, senior director of communications and public affairs.
+It also greatly helps promotional efforts to have an up-to-date, high-resolution digital headshot (.jpg or .png preferred).

 Recitals by faculty members that take place outside the school’s performance season are the faculty member’s responsibility to promote.
 Separate promotion guidelines exist regarding performances for which faculty rent Curtis facilities.
 Contact Nan Alderson for guidelines.

 Curtis performances are featured in a variety of outlets, including broadcasts on television and radio; and online throughout the year (www.curtis.edu/multimedia).
 Key outlets include:

 No faculty performance is broadcast or posted without express consent from the performers, sought by the department of artistic production.
 In some cases advance approval of performances is required in order to schedule these opportunities.

 In recognition of our donors’ generous support of Curtis, we ask faculty members with an endowed chair to include their full title in biographies, press releases, and anywhere else your name and Curtis affiliation appears in print.